A Deamortization Approach for Dynamic Spanner and Dynamic Maximal Matching: Converting Worst-Case Expected to High-Probability Worst-Case

 By linearity of expectation, the expected amortized update time is $O(\alpha q) = O(\alpha \log(n))$, and the worst-case update time is $rq= O(\alpha \log^2(n))$ unless a \Flush occurs.
 All we have left to show is that after every update the probability of a \Flush is at most $(1/2)^q = 1/n^c$.
 We use the following counter analysis:

 \begin{definition} We define the \emph{dynamic counter problem with positive integer parameters $\alpha$ (for average), $r$ (for reduction), and $\ell$ (for length)} as follows.
 Given a finite sequence of possibly dependent random variables $X_1, X_2, \ldots, X_\ell $ such that for each $t$, $E[X_t] \leq \alpha$, we define a sequence of counters $C_t$ which changes over a finite sequence of time steps.
-Let $C_0 = 0$ and let $C_t = \max({X_t + C_{t-1} - r},{0})$. \end{definition}
+Let $C_0 = 0$ and let $C_t = \max({X_t + C_{t-1} - r},{0})$. \end{definition} As we show in Lemma~\ref{lem:counter} with constant probability $C_t$ is 0.
+We use this fact as follows: Let $A_i$ be any version.
+Each $D_i$ exactly mimics the dynamic counter of Definition~\ref{dfn:counter}: $X_j$ corresponds to the time it takes for $A_i$ to process update $\sigma_j$; by the assumed properties of $A$, we have $E[X_j] = \alpha$.
+The counter $C_j$ then corresponds to the amount of work that $A_i$ has left to do after the $j$-th update phase; in particular, $C_j = 0$ corresponds to $D_i$ being fixed after time $j$, which by Lemma~\ref{lem:counter} occurs with probability at least $1/2$.
+Since all the $q$ versions $A_i$ have independent randomness, the probability that \emph{all} the $D_i$ are broken and a \Flush occurs is at most $(1/2)^{q} = 1/n^c$. \end{proof}

 \begin{lemma} Given a dynamic counter problem with parameters $\alpha$, $r$, and $\ell$, if $r \geq 4 \alpha \log (\ell) $ and $ \alpha \geq 1 $ then for every $t$ we have $\PP[C_t = 0] \geq 1/2$. \end{lemma}